-Region, which is opposite to that in the competitive market.
-This is because risk sharing here depends on the pledgability.17 Another notable difference is that loan size is positively related to pledgeability in the Low and Medium Regions, whereas it is nonmonotone in the baseline given that depositor's preference satisfies CRRA > 1.
+There are a few notable differences compared to the baseline model.
+For one thing, impatient depositors get lower consumption as pledgeability improves in the Medium Region, which is opposite to that in the competitive market.
+This is because risk sharing here depends on the pledgability.19 Another notable difference is that loan size is positively related to pledgeability in the Low and Medium Regions, whereas it is nonmonotone in the competitive market given that depositors' EIS is less than 1.